Solution of all quartic matrix models: Abstract

-\textbf{Abstract} \\ We consider the quartic analogue of the Kontsevich model, which is defined by a measure $\exp(-\mathcal{N}\,\mathrm{Tr}(E\Phi^2+(\lambda/4)\Phi^4)) d\Phi$ on Hermitean $\mathcal{N}\times\mathcal{N}$-matrices, where $E$ is any positive matrix and $\lambda$ a scalar.
-We prove that the two-point function is a rational function evaluated at roots of another rational function $J$ constructed from the spectrum of $E$.
-This rationality is strong support for the conjecture that the quartic analogue of the Kontsevich model is integrable.
-We also solve the large-$\mathcal{N}$ limit to unbounded operators $E$.
-The renormalised two-point function is given by an integral formula involving a regularisation of $J$.
+We consider the quartic analogue of the Kontsevich model, which is defined by a measure $\exp(-{N}\,\mathrm{Tr}(E\Phi^2+(\lambda/4)\Phi^4)) d\Phi$ on Hermitian ${N}\times{N}$-matrices, where $E$ is any positive matrix and $\lambda$ a scalar.
+It was previously established that the large-$N$ limit of the second moment (the planar two-point function) satisfies a non-linear integral equation.
+By employing tools from complex analysis, in particular the Lagrange-B\"urmann inversion formula, we identify the exact solution of this non-linear problem, both for finite $N$ and for a large-${N}$ limit to unbounded operators $E$ of spectral dimension $\leq 4$.
+For finite $N$, the two-point function is a rational function evaluated at the preimages of another rational function $R$ constructed from the spectrum of $E$.
+Subsequent work has constructed from this formula a family $\omega_{g,n}$ of meromorphic differentials which obey blobbed topological recursion.
+For unbounded operators $E$, the renormalised two-point function is given by an integral formula involving a regularisation of $R$.
+This allowed a proof, in subsequent work, that the $\lambda\Phi^4_4$-model on noncommutative Moyal space does not have a triviality problem.